 3 Major Ways Yoga Can Raise Your Running Game and Keep You Strong and Active!

 Yoga can raise your running game and keep you healthy.
 Although yoga and running may seem worlds apart, these activities actually complement each other.

 I discovered yoga after a knee injury.
-Although I was hesitant about its benefits at first, yoga kept me active and fit while counteracting the stress on my body caused by running.
+Although I was hesitant about its benefits at first, I quickly realized its benefits.
+I credit my yoga practice for keeping me active and fit while counteracting the stress on my body caused by running.

 Of course I had heard about the benefits of yoga, like improved cardiovascular fitness and increased flexibility.
 But, like most runners, I had been reluctant to take time away from running to pursue yoga.

-Back then, I had no idea how much yoga would raise my running game or what an important role yoga would eventually play in my life.
-But, through yoga practice, I was able to stay healthy and improve my running performance.
+Back then, I had no idea of how much yoga would raise my running game or what an important role yoga would eventually play in my life.
+But, through yoga practice, I was able to stay active and improve my running performance.

+3 Major Ways Yoga Can Raise Your Running Game and Keep You Strong and Active!